 Journeying to the East?
 We show you where to eat, shop, play and explore when you’re in the quaint heartlands of Tampines.

 East versus West: which is cooler?
 Now, that’s one debate that’ll never cease.
 Sure, the Westies have it good with easy access to cool cafes and beautiful spots to catch the sunset.
-And, of course, the holy quartet of Singapore Zoo, Night Safari, Jurong Bird Park and River Safari.
+And, of course, the holy quartet of Singapore Zoo, Night Safari, Bird Paradise and River Wonders.
 But make no mistake, living in the East is pretty awesome too.
-It has perennially popular ‘hoods like Siglap and Geylang.
+It has perennially popular ‘hoods like Pasir Ris, Siglap and Geylang.
 Plus, any resident will tell you Tampines is home to stellar food, mega malls and even a hidden quarry!
 Here are our top picks from this heartland hotspot.

 If you’re addicted to mala hotpots, this humble location at the corner of an HDB block will satisfy all your cravings.
 Just pick up an order form, figure out which ingredients you want in your bowl, and hand it off at the counter.
 Next, sit and wait for your piping hot bowl of mala!
 You can even choose to reduce the amount of salt and oil used, and get an array of a la carte dishes to munch on.
 The signature la zi ji (spicy chicken) is crispy and mixed with dried chillis for the ultimate kick.
 End on a sweet note with a crispy red bean pancake.